strachowski/Swift-cfenv/README.md

 - `fds`: An integer that represents the number of files.

 ### Service
-Service is a structure that contains the following [properties](https://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES) for a Cloud Foundry service:
+Service is a structure that contains the following properties for a Cloud Foundry [service](https://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES):

 - `name`: A string that contains the name assigned to the service instance.
 - `label`: A string that contains the name of the service offering.
 - `plan` : A string that states the service plan selected when the service instance was created.
-- `tags`: An array of strings that an app can use to identify a service instance.
+- `tags`: An array of strings that contains values to identify a service instance.
 - `credentials`: An optional JSON object that contains the service credentials required to access the service instance.
-Note that the credential properties for accessing a service could be completely from one to another.
+Note that the credential properties for accessing a service could be completely different from one to another.
 For instance, the JSON credentials for a service may simply contain a `uri` property while the JSON credentials for another service may contain a `hostname`, `username`, and `password` properties.

 ## License
 This Swift package is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE.txt).